 Here is a list of the best Kids’ Calisthenics:

-This is another excellent exercise for children to learn because it strengthens their chest, triceps, and shoulders.
+Push-ups are another excellent exercise for children to learn because it strengthens their chest, triceps, and shoulders.
 Kids can perform this either on their knees or toes, depending on your child’s ability.
 Let them hold a push-up for 10 seconds every time they do one repetition so they can get used to the exercise.

-This is the second-best calisthenics for children to learn after crunches.
+Sit-ups/Crunches are the second-best calisthenics for children to learn after crunches.
 It strengthens their abs and hip flexors to help improve posture and support the core.

-This is another excellent exercise for children to perform because it develops cardiovascular endurance, coordination, and balance.
+A shuttle Run is another excellent exercise for children to perform because it develops cardiovascular endurance, coordination, and balance.
 Kids should accomplish this on an even surface first to get the hang of it before they do this on uneven surfaces.

-This is good for strengthening the hips, thighs, calves, and chest while improving cardiovascular endurance.
+Jumping Jacks is good for strengthening the hips, thighs, calves, and chest while improving cardiovascular endurance.
 Make sure your child keeps their feet close together when they jump up, and the further they spread them apart, the more intense this exercise will become.

 How can parents prepare their children for strength training?

 Since we want to help our kids grow up healthy and fit, we need to start early with them by doing some exercise regularly.
-This is especially true if we want them to be part of the fitness community in the future when they get older.
+Also, this is especially true if we want them to be part of the fitness community in the future when they get older.
 Studies show that people who participate in fitness early in life and continue through adulthood live longer than those who do not.

 Here are some basic guidelines for kids’ Calisthenics: